bellmcp/4-Digit-Calculator/README.md

 # How-To :

 * Download and Install LogicWorks™ 5.0
-* Download .cct project file and Open Project with LogicWorks
+* Download .cct project file and open with LogicWorks

 # What I Learned :